mtlynch/mtlynch.io/_posts/2018-11-28-retrofit-docker-gcs.md

 The two main ways this can bite you are:

-* GCS doesn't support locks, so things will get wonky if an application tries to acquire exclusive locks on a file.
+* GCS doesn't support locks, so things will get wonky if your app tries to acquire file locks.
 * Latency is very high, especially when doing small, random reads or writes on large files.

 In particular, I've found that [sqlite](https://www.sqlite.org/index.html) will quickly fail if you point it at a database located on a gcsfuse mount.

 # Conclusion

-flask-upload-demo was not aware of GCS and I never had to change any of its source code to support this scenario.
+In this tutorial, you learned to redirect an app's to cloud storage without making changes to the app itself.
+The example app had no awareness of Google Cloud Platform, yet you deployed it to Google Compute Engine and redirected its persistent data to Google Cloud Storage.

 # Source Code

 * [flask-upload-demo](https://github.com/mtlynch/flask_upload_demo): A demo app that keeps state on the local filesystem.